kalle07/raw-txt-snippet-creator/README.md

 # raw-txt-snippet-creator
 Actual version: v04alpha<br>
 Buzzword search with "AND" option within distance.
-Its like an embedder only with plain txt search!
+Its like an embedder only with plain txt search!<br>
+It's like opening a text editor, searching for a keyword, and finding X hits.
+Now the snippet extractor cuts out a section around each keyword.
 The maximum text found is never larger than the original text, as overlapping sections are merged!<br>
 -> all is in character and percent<br>
 -> keep in mind 5000characters ~1200token (aprox one book page)